canjs/can-component/docs/component.md

     selectableItems: function(){
       var breadcrumb = this.attr("breadcrumb");

-      // if there's an item in the breadcrumb if(breadcrumb.attr('length')){
+      // if there’s an item in the breadcrumb if(breadcrumb.attr('length')){

-        // return the last item's children
+        // return the last item’s children
         return breadcrumb.attr(""+(breadcrumb.length-1)+'.children');
       } else{